Paban-1/BackEndProject/info.md

 If we go to /insta or /login the res will check that dose our server can handle to many res or not.This is called middleware, this help to check in all the req in medule.
 Like(Check if user is logged in) - we can use multiple wares LIKE (Check is user is admin).

+# Some middleware plugins are pre, post

+pre is like do somthing defore data save, post is data just save now do somthing.

 # ✨How to use middleware ?

 We have 4 paramiters LIKE(err, res, req, next) This next is the middleware